Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 Conclusion

 Above I have shared with you my 9 pro tips to add punch to your mixes.
-I hope these tips could add value to your audio recording journey.
+I hope these tips can add value to your audio recording journey.

 As I said in the 9th tip, audio recording is a combination of art and technology, you should become better at both.